sounderdisc/Astral-Teleportation/artifacts/DesignDocuments/DesignDocument.md

 ## Major Classes

 ## Data Design
-That majority of the data this system uses resets any time a level is started or restarted.
+The majority of the data this system uses resets any time a level is started or restarted.
 The data that requires saving are the number of levels that have been completed, and the player's settings preferences which will include visual, control, and audio settings.
 Level completion data will be stored in a table, and will keep track of a level ID number in the form of an integer, and a T/F flag marking level completion.
 The player's settings preferences will be stored in a cs file that will control all of the settings mentioned.
 Since Unity is focused around components created with cs scripts, this will be the best way to have the settings stored and will be easily accessible for debugging.